-How Rachel McAdams and Jessica Alba Relate To College Football
+How do Rachel McAdams & Jessica Alba Relate To NCAA Football

 By Robert Ferringo of Doc's Sports Picks

 Here are some random thoughts on last weekend's college football action: